Infineon/Code-Examples-for-the-ModusToolbox-PSoC-6-SDK/README.md

 * [Technical Resources](#technical-resources)
 ## Overview

-These examples demonstrate the peripherals and basic functionality of the PSoC 6 MCU.
+These examples demonstrate the peripherals and basic functionality of the PSoC<sup>®</sup> 6 MCU.
 Some examples demonstrate more complex solutions.
 Each example has a readme.txt, and a comprehensive PDF document that explains what to do and what to observe when running the example.

-The code examples in this repository all use [ModusToolbox™ IDE](http://www.cypress.com/products/modustoolbox-integrated-design-environment-ide) and the C language.
+The code examples in this repository all use [ModusToolbox IDE](http://www.cypress.com/products/modustoolbox-integrated-design-environment-ide) and the C language.

 The specific supported kits and parts vary per example.
 Review the readme.txt or the PDF file for each example.
-Most examples support all [PSoC 6<sup>®</sup> MCU](http://www.cypress.com/PSoC6) parts
+Most examples support all [PSoC 6 MCU](http://www.cypress.com/PSoC6) parts

 Supported kits include [PSoC 6 BLE Pioneer Kit](http://www.cypress.com/cy8ckit-062-ble), [PSoC 6 WiFi-BT Pioneer Kit](http://www.cypress.com/CY8CKIT-062-WiFi-BT), and [PSoC 6 Wi-Fi BT Prototyping Kit](http://www.cypress.com/cy8cproto-062-4343w).